 Mortality rate: This is based on the expectation of death of the annuitant or the last remaining annuitant in relation to a joint life contract.
-Mortality assumptions have been derived by reference to PCMA00/PCFA00 mortality tables and the CMI 2017 model for mortality improvements.
+Mortality assumptions have been derived by reference to PCMA00/PCFA00 mortality tables and the CMI 2018 model for mortality improvements which has been adopted for 31 October 2019 reporting.
+The CMI 2017 model was used in prior year.

 Expenses: Assumptions for future policy expense levels are based on the Company's recent expense analyses.
 Expenses are modelled as an amount per policy per annum that incorporates an annual inflation rate.
-The Company also holds a separate provision for a short term expense overrun.
+These have been updated during 2019 to more accurately reflect the respective administration cost of annuities and mortgages following the servicing arrangement in place with JHB.

-Discount rate: The discount rate applied to the annuities uses the risk-free yield curve for GBP published by EIOPA for 31 October 2018.
+Discount rate: The discount rate applied to the annuities uses the risk-free yield curve for GBP published by EIOPA for 31 October 2019.